MasterYip/LeggedKinModule/README.md

 A kinematic module for legged robots which have leg-symmetry using Pinocchio &amp; IKFast.

+## Positioning

+- This kinematic module is for **Position Ctrl**(Trajectory tracking).
+- For generality reason,this module supports all legged robots (hexapod) that has **leg symmetry**.
+- Hope it is faster than using whole robot urdf which should **update every frame when calculating kinematics**
+- This Module might **NOT help with MPC controlling** (OCS2 MPC don't use IK and has its pinocchio interface)

 ## Usage

 1. Prepare Single Leg Urdf (for pinocchio FK)